priya22-gif/Azure-Instacart-DE-Project/README.md

 In e-commerce analytics, raw operational data from multiple sources (e.g., SQL databases, GitHub datasets, ADLS files) is not immediately suitable for analytics or reporting.
 This project builds a scalable, automated Azure data engineering solution that ingests, transforms, and models Instacart market data into analytics-ready datasets, using modern data engineering best practices such as metadata-driven ingestion and medallion (Bronze–Silver–Gold) architecture.

+## 📌 Project Overview

+This project demonstrates an end-to-end Azure Data Engineering solution built on Instacart Market Analytics, utilizing a modern lakehouse architecture.

+The goal of the project is to ingest data from multiple sources, process it using PySpark transformations, and deliver data for analytics and business reporting.

+The solution is designed using best practices such as metadata-driven ingestion, incremental data loading, parameterized pipelines, Delta Lake optimization, Slowly Changing Dimensions (SCD), workflow orchestration, and monitoring.

 ## 🎯 Business Use Cases
 This pipeline enables:
 - Product-level and category-level performance analysis